amygdalama/blog-source/content/tutorials/phonebook.md

 For your phonebook application, you might choose to manually parse your arguments, which could look something like this:

     :::python
+    # skeleton code from ch2 defining your functions
+    # like create_phonebook and add_entry

     if __name__ == '__main__':
         args = sys.argv
         script = args.pop(0)    # name of script is first arg